infernojs/eslint-plugin-inferno/docs/rules/no-unstable-nested-components.md

-# Prevent creating unstable components inside components (react/no-unstable-nested-components)
+# Prevent creating unstable components inside components (inferno/no-unstable-nested-components)

 Creating components inside components without memoization leads to unstable components.
 The nested component and all its children are recreated during each re-render.
 Given stateful children of the nested component will lose their state on each re-render.

-React reconcilation performs element type comparison with [reference equality](https://github.com/facebook/react/blob/v16.13.1/packages/react-reconciler/src/ReactChildFiber.js#L407).
+Inferno reconcilation performs element type comparison with [reference equality](https://github.com/facebook/react/blob/v16.13.1/packages/react-reconciler/src/ReactChildFiber.js#L407).
 The reference to the same element changes on each re-render when defining components inside the render block.
 This leads to complete recreation of the current node and all its children.
 As a result the virtual DOM has to do extra unnecessary work and [possible bugs are introduced](https://codepen.io/ariperkkio/pen/vYLodLB).

 ## Rule Details